TheHamkerCat/Telegram_VC_Bot/README.md

 ## Requirements

+- Telegram API_ID and API_HASH
 - Python 3.7 or higher
 - Userbot Needs To Be Admin In The Chat
 - Install **ffmpeg**

 ## Run

+Follow this if you are not running on heroku

 ```sh
 $ git clone https://github.com/thehamkercat/Telegram_VC_Bot